Many of us have been asked to provide a clean catch urine sample at some point, even if we didn’t realize it at the time.

 The Problem With The Standard UTI Test

-Another reason is that the pathogens causing your symptoms may not be in your sample.
+As if that wasn’t enough, the pathogens causing your symptoms may not be in your sample.
 They may be attached to the wall of the bladder in a biofilm, or not in high enough levels to be detectable, even if high enough to cause plenty of discomfort.

 Proven Issues With The Standard Urine Culture